-Given the explosive growth and expansion of "Social Networking", technology such as Instagram, Snapchat, Facebook, YouTube, Twitter, etc., Bishop Noland Episcopal Day School has developed guidelines for employees when using these networks in a school or related context.
+Given the explosive growth and expansion of "Social Networking," technology such as Instagram, Snapchat, Facebook, YouTube, Twitter, artificial intelligence sites (GPTChat), etc., Bishop Noland Episcopal Day School has developed guidelines for employees when using these networks in a school or related context.
 Faculty and staff members are not allowed to accept "friend requests" from current students of any age.
 Parents are cautioned to monitor students' use of the Internet and social networking sites.

 Cell Phones/Smart Watches/Devices: On the North Campus students' cell phone use is not permitted before or during the academic day.
-Cell phones and devices must be turned off from 7:55am - 3:30pm. .
+Cell phones and devices must be turned off from 7:55am - 3:30pm.
 Devices may be used in after school care if needed but may not be used in a manner that will cause disruption.
 Any use of a device that does not follow these guidelines will result in the immediate confiscation of the device.
 The student's parent must retrieve the cell phone from the front office.

-Devices may not be used to take pictures or videos, to text message or to access the Internet while on school property.
+Devices may not be used to take pictures or videos, to text message or to access the Internet while on school property unless permission is given by a faculty member.
 Multiple or significant infractions may result in the loss of cell phone privileges.
 The school will not be responsible for loss or damage of the device brought to the school.